Disappearance of Heather Elvis: Kidnapping and conspiracy

 In September of 2019, Sidney Moorer was also found guilty of kidnapping Heather Elvis, and sentenced to 30 years.

+Appeals

 Tammy's appeal was heard in late 2021.
 She argued that the judge's decision to bar family members who were ready to testify in support of her alibi from the witness stand after they had reportedly been following the trial on livestream before being called to testify, in apparent defiance of the sequestration order, denied her a fair trial.
 She also argued that the testimony of the state's expert witness who identified Sidney's truck on video leaving Peachtree Landing, based upon the vehicle's headlights, was subjective and unscientific and should not have been admitted.
 Lastly she said the explicit text messages between her and Sidney should also have been excluded as irrelevant and prejudicial.
+Sidney Moorer also appealed, arguing that he was denied a fair trial by the decision to hold his second kidnapping trial in Horry County, that there was insufficient evidence for a conviction, and that the expert testimony linking his truck to the crime scene should have been barred as inadmissible.
+Both Moorers had their appeals denied by the South Carolina Court of Appeals in June 2023, with the court holding that there was no evidence their trials were prejudiced by social media, that there was substantial evidence pointing to their responsibility for Elvis' disappearance, that the expert testimony about Sidney's truck was fairly admitted, and that the text messages did not substantially affect Tammy's trial.
+The Moorers then requested that the South Carolina Supreme Court review the decision, but the court denied both their requests.
+Tammy Moorer's projected release date is currently May 9, 2043, whereas Sidney Moorer is projected for release on March 31, 2044.

+In 2025 Sidney, on his own behalf, filed a motion for a new trial.
+He asked that it be held in a different jurisdiction from Horry County, alleging that evidence existed that would prove jury intimidation and that the county clerk of courts was a relative of Elvis's.
+He further alleged that the state had allowed witnesses to perjure themselves and withheld DNA evidence pointing to a different suspect.
+Sidney also claimed ineffective assistance of counsel.